jonelo/bashberries/README.md

     update_property [-d <delimiter>] [-e] [-f] [-q] [file key value]

 Options:
+    -a      keeps the existing value and appends the new value.
     -d      delimiter, delimits the key and the value.
             If omitted the equal sign is assumed.
     -e      echo the updated line of the file.
     -f      force to append the key/value pair to the file even if the key is not in the property file yet.
+    -p      keeps the existing value and prepends the new value.
     -q      set quotes around the value when writing the value.

 Parameters: